Shuvam-Maity/EduTutor/README.md

 ## Production Notes

 TGI is currently running on A10G GPU on HuggingFace Spaces.
-For cost optimization the Space is paused when not in use — first request may take 5-6 minutes to cold start.
+For cost optimization the Space is paused when not in use.

 For always-on production deployment this would run on dedicated GPU infrastructure with TGI's continuous batching and